 While the pair of jeans are for your everyday casual use, chinos are there for slightly dressier situations.
-They are the ideal choice for business casual clothing, as well as semi-formal dressing.
+They are the ideal choice for business casual minimal men’s clothing clothing, as well as semi-formal dressing.

 Shoes are the same story as pants; you need one for casual wear and one for formal circumstances.

-A pair of low-top sneakers are perfectly in line with the men’s minimalist fashion, and they work without any hitches with all casual outfits.
+A pair of low-top sneakers are perfectly in line with minimalist fashion for men, and they work without any hitches with all casual outfits.
 The only thing that you have to look out for is that they are easy to get dirty, but a little care will go a long way in preventing that.

 Two pairs of high-quality oxfords will last you a lifetime.
 You can either choose classic black ones or brown ones depending on your personal preference.
 Generally, balck ones are more for a formal setting, while browns look great at a semi-formal event.